Nigerian bandit conflict

-The bandit conflict in northwest Nigeria is an ongoing conflict between the country's government and various gangs and ethnic militias.
+The bandit conflict in northwest Nigeria is an ongoing conflict between the country's federal government and various gangs and ethnic militias.
 Starting in 2011, the insecurity remaining from the conflict between the Fulani and Hausa ethnic groups quickly allowed other criminal and jihadist elements to form in the region.

 Origins

-The origins of the bandit conflict can be traced back to herder-farmer conflicts that plague Nigeria.
+The origins of the bandit conflict can be traced back to herder–farmer conflicts that plague Nigeria.
 Environmental decline and the scarcity of water and arable land led to communities competing viciously for those limited resources.
-Unemployment, large-scale poverty and weak local government have allowed for a steady stream of desperate people turning to criminal activity to earn a living.
+Unemployment, large-scale poverty, and weak local government have allowed for a steady stream of desperate people turning to criminal activity to earn a living.
 Large forested areas allow for concealment and the formation of camps deep in the forest.
 Unequipped police and military personnel are unable to reach these areas.

 Escalation

 Continued insecurity, desertification and possible jihadist influence have allowed for a rise in attacks to take place.
-Large-scale weapon smuggling has allowed criminal gangs access to heavy weapons, increasing the deadliness of attacks which has affected the lives and lost of property worth billions of dollars, the presence of these group has drove away foreign investment.
-Under equipped local and federal forces, coupled with the harsh terrain, make offensive actions into the forest dangerous and susceptible to ambushes and attacks.
+Large-scale weapons smuggling has allowed criminal gangs access to heavy weapons, increasing the deadliness of attacks which has affected the lives and loss of property worth billions of dollars, and the presence of these groups has driven away foreign investment.
+Underequipped local and federal forces, coupled with the harsh terrain, make offensive actions into the forest dangerous and susceptible to ambushes and attacks.
 Continued government inability to effectively deal with the problem has allowed the insecurity to spread and grow in ferocity.

 Kidnapping

 Bandits in Nigeria have been known to ride into villages on motorcycles to loot and kidnap the inhabitants, killing anyone who resists.
 Kidnapping is a very profitable venture in northwest Nigeria.
-Between 2011 and 2020, Nigerians paid at least 18 million naira to free family members and friends.
+Between 2011 and 2020, Nigerians paid at least 18 billion naira to free family members and friends.